odriverobotics/ODrive/docs/interfaces.md

 There is also a config variable called `<axis>.config.counts_per_step`, which specifies how many encoder counts a "step" corresponds to.
 It can be any floating point value.
 The maximum step rate is pending tests, but it should handle at least 50kHz.
 If you want to test it, please be aware that the failure mode on too high step rates is expected to be that the motors shuts down and coasts.

-Please be aware that there is no enable line right now, and the step/direction interface is enabled by default, and remains active as long as the ODrive is in position control mode.
-To get the ODrive to go into position control mode at bootup, see how to configure the [startup procedure](commands.md#startup-procedure).
+The step/direction interface will count steps and move the motor whenever the drive is in closed loop control.
+It will not count steps otherwise: steps during idle are ignored.

+### Enable pin
+You may optionally use an Enable pin; set `axis.config.use_enable_pin` to True.
+The polarity of the enable line may be set with `axis.config.enable_pin_active_low = True/False`.

+When the Enable pin is asserted, the ODrive will go into closed loop control, and it will go to idle when de-asserted.
+The first time the line is asserted it will also execute the [startup procedure](commands.md#startup-procedure).
+Please see that section for more detail and how to configure it.

 ## RC PWM input
 You can control the ODrive directly from an hobby RC receiver.